Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Programming Your Test
 ---------------------
 Now we'll show specific examples in each of the supported programming languages.
+Basically there's two tasks.
+One, generate your script into a programming language from Selenium-IDE, optionally modifying the result.
+And two, write a very simple main program that executes the generated code.
+Optionally, you can adopt a test engine platform like JUnit or TestNG for Java, or NUnit for .NET.

+Here, we show language-specific examples.
 The language-specific APIs tend to differ from one to another, so you'll find a separate explanation for each.

 * `C#`_
 * Java_